AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 You can clear cache for channels and applications from the Admin UI in AEM Screens player.

-Select the **Content Cache** from the side rail so you can update the cache.
+Click the **Content Cache** from the side rail so you can update the cache.

 ![screen_shot_2018-10-15at105717am](assets/screen_shot_2018-10-15at105717am.png)